AugustoL/erc20-flash-lender/docs/FlashLoanExecutorFactory.md

-# ERC20 Flash Loan Executer Factory
+# ERC20 Flash Loan Executor Factory

-This document explains how to use the ERC20 Flash Loan Executer Factory system for executing complex operations within flash loans.
+This document explains how to use the ERC20 Flash Loan Executor Factory system for executing complex operations within flash loans.

 ## Overview